 The project has an estimated cost of £2.4m and has already received £300k of support from Renfrewshire Council.
 Initial works will start in March 2020 with an aim to open by Christmas 2021.

-Renfrewshire has the highest number of weekly participants in participatory drama and theatre activities in Scotland [YTAS Sector Mapping Report, 2015] – more than Glasgow or Edinburgh.
+Renfrewshire has the highest number of weekly participants in participatory youth theatre activities in Scotland [YTAS Sector Mapping Report, 2015].
 We want to building on our successful level of participation with an increased programme of high quality performances for children and young people.

 The site appears to be at approximately the same location as Paisley’s first purpose built theatre The Abercorn, built in 1882, detroyed by fire in 1889.
 The current building was contsructed in 1932 and has been used as a dance hall, templar hall, telephone exchange, and night club and has lain empty since 2004.